2023 U.S. Figure Skating Championships

-The 2023 Toyota U.S. Figure Skating Championships was held January 23–29, 2023, at the SAP Center in San Jose, California.
-Medals were awarded in the disciplines of men's singles, women's singles, pairs, and ice dance at the senior and junior levels.
+The 2023 U.S. Figure Skating Championships were held January 23–29, 2023, at the SAP Center in San Jose, California.
+Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
 The results were part of the U.S. selection criteria for the 2023 World Championships, 2023 World Junior Championships, the 2023 Four Continents Championship, and the 2023 World Team Trophy.

 San Jose was originally scheduled to host the 2021 event, but it was relocated to Las Vegas.
 San Jose was then awarded the 2023 Championships instead.
 It was the fourth time the city hosted the event.

 Qualifying

 Skaters qualify for Nationals by competing in the National Qualifying Series, a series of competitions that allow skaters to qualify for the Sectionals, U.S. Pairs Final and U.S. Ice Dance Final in November.

 Advancement to Nationals

 Skaters advance to Nationals by either having a bye or competing at Sectionals Singles, U.S. Pairs or U.S. Ice Dance Finals.

 If the maximum number of competitors isn't reached through byes, additional spots will be available at the Championship Series.
 Competitors from the Championship Series will be selected on the next best total combined score.
 If the number of athletes with three international competitions from the approved competition list exceeds the number of available byes (4 for senior singles, 3 for senior pairs, and 5 for senior ice dance, 3 for all junior disciplines), byes will be awarded based on highest to lowest total score in the following order of importance: